 No-bake Rich Chocolate mint bars

 No bake chocolate mint bars always make the list when it comes to my holiday baking.
 There are few things that make me think of Christmas more than mint or gingerbread; and I love both of them!
+Their bright and bold colours makes them the perfect fun dessert bar for St. Patrick’s Day!

 Assembly for No bake chocolate mint bars

-Where to buy chocolate mint
+Where to find chocolate mint

-This can be hard to come by, I know.
-I have searched the shelves at the grocery store throughout the year, and for some reason mint chocolate chips do not exist until Christmas.
-At least where I live.
 There seems to only be a very short window of time, near Christmas, where you can actually find this.
 If you have missed your opportunity, you will have to make your own by combining semi-sweet chocolate and mint extract.
-A 200g bag melted with ¼-½ teaspoon of mint extract, depending of how intense you like your mint flavour.
-Another option is to buy good quality mint flavoured candy bars.

 Substitutions For No bake chocolate mint bars